WildernessLabs/Chloroplast/docs/source/Installing/index.md

 `chloroplast`.

 ## Local
-Or alternatively, you can install it as a local tool by first creating a local tool manifest in the project folder, as follows:
+Alternatively, you can install it as a local tool by first creating a local tool manifest in the project folder, as follows:

 ```